NordiKabayan/env-fastapi/README.md

 # env-fastapi

-A python environment for FastAPI with Redis (optional) as database/volume.
+A local docker environment for Python and FastAPI with Redis (optional) as database/volume.

 ## Requirements